openlegacy/openlegacy-public-ide-demos/sq-server-sp/demo-sql-server-stored-procedures/README.md

 1. Open the New Project Wizard:
    - File → New → OpenLegacy SDK Project
 2. Define the **Project Name** as `microsoft-sqlserver-sp-sdk`.
-3. Click at the **Default Package** field, to automatically fill it up.
+3. Click in the **Default Package** field, to automatically populate it.
 4. Select **Stored Procedures** as the backend and click **Next**.
 5. From the **drop-down menu** , choose **Microsoft SQL Server**.
 6. Enter the following database credentials: